MewoLab/AquaDX/docs/chu3-national-matching.md

 ## Troubleshooting

+**Q: Matching server BAD on network check**

+Make sure you have selected "Yukiotoko" as your matching server.
+Also double check if the keychip in your segatools.ini is the same as the keychip on your account (since game settings are saved by keychip, it won't apply if you start the game with the wrong keychip).

+**Q: Online battle icon gray and says "cabinet too old"**

+Make sure you have played the game at least once after an update or change in options.
+This is because the server-returned data version must match your game's data version for matching to work, and the server will return the version code your game last played with.
+So if you haven't played or if you have updated your game, you last version code would not match your current game's version until you play a game.

+After playing a coin, restart the game and check if the option is available.

+**Q: Online battle icon gray and says "Unable to select after the event time"**

+Make sure your time zone is set to JST (UTC+9).

 **Q: Game crashes when entering match mode**

 Make sure you are using Dniel97's segatools.

+Also, some unofficial options might cause issues.
+Options that have been tested to work are `ARRR`, `AOMN`, `ATUY`, `AUBC`.
+If you have options not in this list, maybe try removing them.

 **Q: After matching, timer shows 999 seconds and nobody can start**

-Make sure you have patched your `chusanApp.exe` correctly.
+Make sure you have patched your `chusanApp.exe` correctly (especially the "Set all timer to 999" option should be disabled).

-**Q: Online battle icon gray / "Unable to select after the event time"**

-Make sure your time zone is set to JST (UTC+9).

 **Q: This window show up when joining.**